How to Calculate Retention Rate: A Beginner’s Guide

-You start the (week/month/year/other period you choose) with 200 customers.
-You lose 20 customers, but you gain 40 customers.
+You lost 20 customers, but you gained 40 customers.
 At the end of the period you have 220 customers.

-Note that customer retention rate is complementary of attrition (or churn) rate.
+Note that customer retention rate is the inverse of attrition (or churn) rate.
 A 90% retention rate would mean a 10% attrition rate.

 What’s a Good Retention Rate?

-Now that you know how to calculate your retention rate, how do you know when you’ve got a strong one?
-Rule of thumb says that a customer retention rate above 85% is acceptable while 90% is solidly healthy and stable.
+Now that you know how to calculate customer retention rate, how do you know when you’ve got a strong one?
+The rule of thumb says that a customer retention rate above 85% is acceptable while retaining 90% is solidly healthy and stable.

-- Customer happiness starts from within.
-Happy employees usually = happy customers.
+- Understand that customer happiness starts from within.
+Happy employees usually mean happy customers.

 - Transparency is king!
 Communicate clearly and frequently when internal changes might affect external operations.

-- Keep an eye on what shiny new things your competitors are innovating and what new perks they’re offering consumers.
+- Keep an eye on how your competitors are innovating and what new perks they’re offering consumers.

 - Customers are going to leave — it happens — but ask them why before they go so you can improve going forward.